liam-wiltshire/talks/machinelearning/content.md

 # Per-Store Chargeback Detection
 - Total Rows: 200
-- Not Fraud: 57
+- Not Fraud: 60 (60%)
-- False Positives 43
+- False Positives 40
 - Missed Fraud 22
 - Identified Fraud 78

 ???
 - Our false positives are still quite high, but we do seem to be moving in the right direction.
-- At the moment we've not taken this any further, however our plan is to spend more time looking at the different dimensions, and see if changes to the weighting or adding/removing specific dimensions improve the accuracy
+- Accuracy is 69%, so we're getting there

 ---
+class: content-even

+# Next Steps
+- Weighting dimensions
+- Using different dimensions
+- Different values for `k`
+- Removing outliers from training data
+- Different distance functions
+- Weighted distance

+???

+- Weighted distance we're particularly interested in - in standard kNN all votes are equal, but with a weighted distance, the closer the neighbour, the higher the vote.

+---
-class: content-odd bigcentralimg center middle
+class: content-odd bigcentralimg center

+# Per-Customer Chargeback Detection

 ![](machinelearning/images/outlier.png)